influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.6/concepts/data_formats_input.md

 3. Fields
 4. Timestamp

 These four parts are easily defined when using the [InfluxDB Line Protocol](/influxdb/latest/write_protocols/line_protocol_reference/) as a data format.
-But there are other data formats that users may want to use which require more advanced configuration to create usable Telegraf metrics.
+Other data formats may require more advanced configuration to create usable Telegraf metrics.

-Plugins such as Exec (`exec`) and Kafka Consumer (`kafka_consumer`) parse textual data.
+Plugins such as the Exec (`exec`) input plugin and the Kafka Consumer (`kafka_consumer`) input plugin parse textual data.
 Up until now, these plugins were statically configured to parse just a single data format.
 The Exec (`exec`) input plugin mostly only supported parsing JSON, and the Kafka Consumer (`kafka_consumer`) only supported data in InfluxDB line-protocol.